alexandruioanp/cpusim/README.md

 # cpusim
 Python-based CPU simulator written for the 4th year Advanced Computer Architecture course at the University of Bristol

+### !!!
 The most up-to-date branch is `simpy`.
+Make sure to check it out before trying anything. !!!

 To run, you need the [simpy discrete-event simulation framework](https://simpy.readthedocs.io/en/latest/).